jayellho/parallel-works-internship-summer-2025/README.md

 ## About my role
 - Core Platform Software Engineer intern over Summer 2025
 - Owned and developed a new feature end-to-end, with main work revolving around the backend using Golang.
+- Feature: Single instance management (provisioning, configuration, deletion) via the platform for AWS, GCP and Azure
+- Tech stack used here: React, Typescript, Golang, RabbitMQ, MongoDB, Ansible, Bash scripting

 ## Demo
-1. Provisioning and deletion of instance
+1. Provisioning, configuration and deletion of instance
-2. Snapshots
+2. Snapshots - save a reusable image of the root disk for use in future provisioning
 3. Agent - does configuration on instance and also periodic health and metrics updating

 ## Work done
-- Feature: Single instance management (provisioning, configuration, deletion) via the platform for AWS, GCP and Azure
-- Tech stack: React, Typescript, Golang, RabbitMQ, MongoDB, Ansible, Bash scripting

 1. Implement feature flag and toggle for sidebar.
 2. Implement listing of instances.
 3. Implement provision and deletion of instances for AWS and GCP.